It is not a disease itself but a symptom of an underlying health problem.

 Strength training, balance exercises, treadmill walking, and exercises to improve core strength can be helpful.

-Muscle strength also tends to decline with age, and exercises to help increase strength in the lower extremities and upper body, especially the shoulders, are a good way to help improve or maintain balance and muscle strength.
+Muscle strength also tends to decline with age.
+Exercises to help increase strength in the lower extremities and upper body, especially the shoulders, are an excellent way to help improve or maintain balance and muscle strength.

 Exercises to strengthen the core muscles can also be helpful.

-When you have diadochokinesia, or any other balance condition, you should always consult a physical therapist before attempting any exercise at home.
+You should always consult a physical therapist before attempting any exercise at home with diadochokinesia or any other balance condition.

 In addition, the patient must ensure that they exercise in a safe environment, such as avoiding exercise on hard surfaces as injury could result if the patient falls.